electronicgore/PTBF-soundboard/README.md

 # Playing and listing sounds
 To play a sound with name `sndid`, use command `!sb sndid`.

-It is not currently possible to add sounds as first-level commands (e.g., `!sndid`) without manually creating a custom command, see [upstream readme](https://github.com/sharkbound/PythonTwitchBotFramework/blob/master/README.md#adding-commands).
+If you want to add sounds as first-level commands (`!sndid`), you can do one of the following:

-If you would like to list all sounds currently present in the soundbank, use `!gensblist`.
-Note that this will not output the list in chat (to avoid problems with large soundbanks), but rather create a text file in your sounds folder.
-The list will contain all sounds and their current prices.
-The list is unsorted afaik.
+* create a bunch of singleton [collections](#collections), one for every sound, or
+* manually create a custom bot command for every sound (see [upstream readme](https://github.com/sharkbound/PythonTwitchBotFramework/blob/master/README.md#adding-commands) for instructions on how to do that).

 # Modifying and deleting sounds

 This sections describes the commands for updating and removing/cleaning up the sound entries database.
-Note that if you want anyone except for the channel owner to use these commands (as well as the commands for adding sounds), you should add give them `sound` permission (see [PTBF readme](https://github.com/sharkbound/PythonTwitchBotFramework#permissions) for an explanation of permissions).
+Note that if you want anyone except for the channel owner to use these commands (as well as the commands for adding sounds), you should give them the `sound` permission (see [PTBF readme](https://github.com/sharkbound/PythonTwitchBotFramework#permissions) for a brief on permissions).

 ## Adjusting the volume
 You can change the volume gain of an individual sound or the whole soundbank using the `!sbvol` command.
 The command is multifunctional, with the syntax being as follows: